 - The shortcuts of the applications installed in partition D become invalid.

-If you want to extend C drive by combining partitions, why not resizing partitions?
-Shrink the data partition to get free Unallocated space and then extend C drive, so there is no influence to any applications or files, all keep the same except partition size changed, refer how to resize partition in Windows 2008 Server.
+If you want to extend C drive by combining Server 2008 partitions, it is not suggest with destructive way, why not resizing partitions?
+Shrink the data partition to get free Unallocated space and then add into C drive, so there is no influence to any applications or files, all keep the same except partition size changed.

 - How to reduce partition size on Windows Server 2008?